 Ans.
-No, all documents required to obtain the Minister’s Licence must be submitted to the Customer Service Section, Ministry of Justice, 61 Constant Spring Road.
-Kingston 10.
+No, all documents and forms required to obtain the Minister’s Licence must be submitted to the Customer Service Section, Ministry of Justice, 61 Constant Spring Road, Kingston 10

 Ans.
 Visit the Customer Service Section, Ministry of Justice, 61 Constant Spring Road.
 Kingston 10.